 April 14, 1832 - Brigham Young is baptized into the church.

 1835 - “Doctrine and Covenants” is published as a record of prophecies foretold to Smith.
 Smith writes in Section 132 that God has told him he can marry as many women as he wants.

-1839 - Smith leads his followers to Commerce, IL, where he becomes mayor and renames the town Nauvoo.
+1839 - Smith leads his followers to Commerce, Illinois, where he becomes mayor and renames the town Nauvoo.

 February 1844 - Smith announces his candidacy for president of the United States.

 February 1844 - Smith along with his brother Hyrum are jailed on charges of treason after using militia to protect Nauvoo from violence instigated by those opposed to Smith’s church.

 June 27, 1844 - The jail, in Carthage, Illinois, where Smith and Hyrum are held is attacked, by an anti-Mormon mob and both men are killed.
 The death of Smith causes the church to splinter into three groups.
 A large group follows Brigham Young.
 Others follow Joseph Smith's son James and others follow James Strang.

 1846-1847 - Brigham Young and his followers leave Illinois, settling in Salt Lake City, Utah.
 Young becomes president of the church.

 March 4, 1851-March 3, 1859 - Dr. John M. Bernhisel becomes the first Mormon to be elected to the US Congress where he serves as the delegate for the Utah Territory in the House of Representatives.

 April 6-8, 1877 - Dedication for the first operating Mormon Temple in Utah, in St. George.
 It is the only temple completed during Young’s tenure as president.